Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

 \subsection{Intracellular mechanics of the oocyte cytoplasmic-skeleton}

 To measure the local mechanical properties, we optically trap an endogenous vesicle embedded in the cytoplasmic-skeleton, apply an oscillatory force while measuring its displacement (Fig \ref{fig:fig1}B), and calculate the shear modulus via the Generalized Stokes-Einstein relation \cite{Mizuno_2008}.
 Since vesicles serve as integrated nodes in the cytoplasmic-skeleton, they accurately reflect the mechanics and fluctuations of the network \cite{15189896} (details on vesicle tracking in SM).
 To calibrate the force on the vesicles we exploit the established observation that high-frequency fluctuations are thermal in origin \cite{24876498,25126787,23820071}.
 AMR directly measures the mechanical response function ($\tilde{\chi}$), which allows to determine the complex modulus ($G^{*}$) characterizing the viscous and elastic resistance of the composite cytoplasmic-skeleton including any contribution from actin, intermediate filaments, microtubules, and other structures present.
-We find that the cytoplasmic-skeleton of oocytes has strongly viscoelastic properties similar to semiflexible biopolymer networks (e.g. actin) \cite{10059905,Morse_1998}, exhibiting high-frequency power-law behavior ($G^{*}\propto f^{\alpha}$, where $\alpha \sim 0.75$) (Fig \ref{fig:fig1}C).
+We find that the cytoplasmic-skeleton of oocytes has strongly viscoelastic properties similar to semiflexible biopolymer networks \cite{10059905,Morse_1998}, exhibiting high-frequency power-law behavior ($G^{*}\propto f^{\alpha}$, where $\alpha \sim 0.75$) (Fig \ref{fig:fig1}C).
 Thus, the cytoplasmic-skeleton in oocytes is strongly frequency dependent, which must be accounted for when modeling its mechanical behavior.
+Extending the theoretical model into the viscoelastic regime with a strong frequency dependence is a necessary advancement to describe the intracellular mechanics.